Configure MySQL on macOS

 mysqlx-bind-address = 127.0.0.1

-I added the following lines after spending some time researching some basic MySQL optimizations.
+I updated my local user mysql configuration after spending some time researching basic MySQL optimizations.
 You can do your own research and/or try out these settings.
 So far, they have been working well for me.
 However, I have not stressed out my database installations yet.
-I added the following lines:
+You can add the following lines to your ~/.my.cnf file:

 max_allowed_packet = 64M